Puzzles are versatile toys and educational tools. “They are fun for all ages.”

 Then I take the pieces out one by one and place them on my table watching the whole time what is the baby doing.
 I work in silence because I want the baby to focus on my movements only.

 I am looking at facial expressions, tracking of her eyes, reaching to touch puzzle, eventually imitating the whole sequence I presented.

 When I established that the baby is imitating I play different games with the puzzle.
 When I work on matching I name the puzzle piece and move it to the matching spot on the board and either say “match” or repeat the name of the puzzle piece.

 When I focus on vocabulary the completion of the puzzle is not the goal.
 I pick up puzzle pieces name them or say any word or sound I can teach with it and give it to the child.
 He is free to do anything with it.
 I keep giving him pieces and putting them in and out of board until the child is engaged in this game.

-When the child understands some of the words I start working on speech.
-Changing the Vocabulary game a bit, I won't give them a piece until the child stays silent or looks at me/my mouth or repeats a sound /syllable of the word he hears.
+When the child knows some of the words I start working on speech.
+During the game style described above, I won't give them a piece until the child stays silent or looks at me/my mouth or repeats a sound /syllable /the word he hears.

-I also teach following directions with the peg puzzles which have one picture cut into pieces.
+I also teach following directions with the peg puzzles with one picture cut into pieces.